jiangchenhan/jiangchenhan.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year Ph.D. student at the Department of Computer Science and Engineering, the Hong Kong University of Science and Technology (HKUST), supervised by <a href="https://sites.google.com/view/dyyeung/home">Prof. Dit-Yan Yeung</a>.
+I am a third-year Ph.D. student at the Department of Computer Science and Engineering, the Hong Kong University of Science and Technology (HKUST), supervised by <a href="https://sites.google.com/view/dyyeung/home">Prof. Dit-Yan Yeung</a>.
 Before that, I obtained a Master's degree at <a href="https://www.sysu-hcp.net/">Human-Cyber-Physical Intelligence Integration Lab</a> of Sun Yat-san University in 2019, supervised by <a href="http://www.linliang.net/">Prof. Liang Lin</a> and <a href="https://lemondan.github.io/">Prof. Xiaodan Liang</a>.

 My current research interest are 3D generation and perception, including text-to-3D generation, scene understanding.
 I did some works on 2D/3D detection and representation learning.